RHL120/ctp/part_one/chapter5/solutions.md

 ```
 the arrows in a poset correspond to <= so the product of 2 objects of a poset
 is the greatest object less than or equal to both a and b

+## Question 3: What is the co product of two objects in a poset
+Inverting the answer the previous question we get the co product of 2 objects of
+a poset is the lowest object greater than or equal to a and b